 I want to make sure that the fish I put in my tank will not attack each other so I did some homework and came up with a guide to compatible fish.

 Tropical fish will come in three general categories.
-Docile, placid fish are also known as community fish, semi-aggressive fish, and aggressive fish.
-At first, a beginner should stick with the smaller community fish for easier fishkeeping.
+Docile fish, also known as community fish, semi-aggressive fish, and aggressive fish.
+At first, a beginner should stick with smaller community fish for easier fishkeeping.
 You should never keep more than one male even for less aggressive tropical fish.
 Males tend to attack each other.

-Some of the smaller community fish include Danios, Guppies, Swordtails, Platies, and Tetras.
+Some of the smaller community fish include Danios, Guppies, Swordtails, Platies, Rasboras, and Tetras.
 You can find most of these at your local pet or aquarium shops.
 You can be pretty safe with all community fish living together.
 They generally don’t grow more than 3 inches in size so you can have a smaller fish tank around 20 gallons or more.
+Rasboras and Tetras are schooling fish, so keep that in mind when selecting a tank size.

 Semi-aggressive fish include Gouramis, Barbs, and Loaches.
 They tend to grow larger, so a 30-gallon or more tank is recommended.
 These species of fish, especially the males, can be a bit more aggressive towards each other and smaller community fish.
 If you’re going to mix the more docile community fish with semi-aggressive fish make sure the size difference is small.
 Balance out the tank with far more community fish than the bigger semi-aggressive type.